V4Fire/Client/src/base/b-list/README.md

 # base/b-list

 This module provides a standard component to create a list of tabs/links.
 You can use it "as it is" or like a superclass.

+The component uses the `<a>` tag with a simple text label to render each item.
+If you need a more complex layout, provide it via a slot or by using `item/itemProps` props.

 ## Synopsis